 1. Hand-Written Tests

 Majority of today’s mobile test case and script creations are still done manually.
-This is common approach as there are plenty of great open source (and commercial) frameworks and tools available.
+This is a common approach as there are plenty of great open source (and commercial) frameworks and tools available.
 Adopting any of these frameworks in your testing process is not a major effort, or not necessarily expensive.
-It typically just requires the right mind set from the organisation.
+It typically just requires the right mindset from the organization.

-Hand writing your test cases can bring you accurate – however, not always free of bugs – tests that are very specific to your testing needs.
-This is good approach if your team is capable to use any programming language and tech-savvy enough to get those maintained and modified if and when you application changes.
-Writing your tests also by certain person/team enables them to select from variety of different test automation frameworks.
+Handwriting your test cases can bring you accurately – however, not always free of bugs – tests that are very specific to your testing needs.
+This is a good approach if your team is capable to use any programming language and tech-savvy enough to get those maintained and modified if and when your application changes.
+Writing your tests also by certain person/team enables them to select from a variety of different test automation frameworks.
 But remember that writing test cases manually takes some time – and is definitely dependable on people who do it later on.